 Aims of Module 1

-On successful completion of module 1A, participants will demonstrate the ability to determine the factors necessary for proper governance and legal delivery of an AtoN service.
+On successful completion of Module 1A, participants will demonstrate the ability to determine the factors necessary for proper governance and legal delivery of an AtoN service.

 On successful completion of Module 1B, participants will demonstrate the ability to calculate reliability statistics for AtoN in a coastal State; generate probability and consequence matrices to be used in a SIRA analysis and an understanding of at least one other technical aspect of AtoN management.